dariasmyr/mock-server/README.md

    })
    export class AppModule {}
    ```

-3. Run the app and enter the GraphQL playground with an endpoint similar to the name of a corresponding schema file.
+3. Run npm `run start:dev` and enter the GraphQL playground with an endpoint similar to the name of a corresponding schema file.

+For running the Mock Server as a standalone project:

+1. Fork and clone the repository to your local machine.
+2. Install dependencies by running `npm install`.
+3. Run the server by running `npm run start:dev`.

 ## Contributions